Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 # if the output says you are not in the simulation branch, please run the following (otherwise please ignore):
 git checkout simulation
 cd ~/catkin_ws
-catkin_make
+catkin_make clean # if you switch the branch for autonomous_flight catkin_make
 ```